Religion in Nazi Germany

 Smaller religious minorities such as the Jehovah's Witnesses and the Baháʼí Faith were banned in Germany, while the eradication of Judaism was attempted along with the genocide of its adherents.
-The Salvation Army and the Seventh-day Adventist Church both disappeared from Germany, while astrologers, healers, fortune tellers, and witchcraft were all banned.
-Some religious minority groups had a more complicated relationship with the new state, for example the Church of Jesus Christ of Latter-day Saints (LDS) withdrew its missionaries from Germany and Czechoslovakia in 1938, but German LDS church branches were permitted to continue to operate throughout the war, however, they were forced to make some changes in their structure and teachings.
+The Salvation Army disappeared from Germany, and the Seventh-day Adventist Church was banned for a short time, but due to capitulation from church authorities, was later reinstated.
+Similarly, astrologers, healers, fortune tellers, and witchcraft were all banned.
+Some religious minority groups had a more complicated relationship with the new state, such as the Church of Jesus Christ of Latter-day Saints (LDS), which withdrew its missionaries from Germany and Czechoslovakia in 1938.
+German LDS church branches were permitted to continue to operate throughout the war, but were forced to make some changes in their structure and teachings.
 The Nazi Party was frequently at odds with the Pope, who denounced the party by claiming that it had an anti-Catholic veneer.

 There were differing views among the Nazi leaders as to the future of religion in Germany.
 Anti-Church radicals included Hitler's personal secretary Martin Bormann, the propagandist Alfred Rosenberg, and Reichsführer-SS Heinrich Himmler.
-Some Nazis, such as Hans Kerrl, who served as Hitler's Minister for Church Affairs, advocated "Positive Christianity", a uniquely Nazi form of Christianity which rejected Christianity's Jewish origins and the Old Testament, and portrayed "true" Christianity as a fight against Jews, with Jesus depicted as an Aryan.
+Some Nazis, such as Hans Kerrl, who served as Hitler's Minister for Church Affairs, advocated "Positive Christianity", a uniquely Nazi form of Christianity that rejected Christianity's Jewish origins and the Old Testament, and portrayed "true" Christianity as a fight against Jews, with Jesus depicted as an Aryan.

 Nazism wanted to transform the subjective consciousness of the German people – its attitudes, values and mentalities – into a single-minded, obedient "national community".
 The Nazis believed that they would therefore have to replace class, religious and regional allegiances.
 Under the Gleichschaltung (Nazification) process, Hitler attempted to create a unified Protestant Reich Church from Germany's 28 existing Protestant churches.
 The plan failed, and was resisted by the Confessing Church.
 Persecution of the Catholic Church in Germany followed the Nazi takeover.
 Hitler moved quickly to eliminate political Catholicism.
 Amid harassment of the Church, the Reich concordat treaty with the Vatican was signed in 1933, and promised to respect Church autonomy.
 Hitler routinely disregarded the Concordat, closing all Catholic institutions whose functions were not strictly religious.
 Clergy, nuns, and lay leaders were targeted, with thousands of arrests over the ensuing years.
 The Catholic Church accused the regime of "fundamental hostility to Christ and his Church".
-Many historians believe that the Nazis intended to eradicate Christianity in Germany after victory in the war.
+Multiple historians believe that the Nazis intended to eradicate traditional forms of Christianity in Germany after victory in the war.